Elachista sylvestris

 Elachista sylvestris is a moth of the family Elachistidae.
 It is found in the United States, where it has been recorded from Maine, Ohio, Illinois and New Hampshire.

-The wingspan is 8-8.5 mm.
-The forewings are blackish brown with a faint golden brown luster.
-There is a silvery patch at the base of the wing, a silvery fascia just before the middle, a silvery tornal spot and a costal silvery spot.
-The hindwings are dark brown.
+The wingspan is 8–8.5 mm.
 Adults have been recorded on wing from May to July.

 The larvae feed on Poa sylvestris.
 They mine the stem leaves of their host plant.
-The mine starts as an inconspicuous linear mine along the margin of the leaf.
-The larva vacates this mine, entering a leaf near the tip and mining downward, consuming most of the parenchyma.
-This second mine is extends across the leaf blade.
 Mining larvae can be found in April and early May.
-The larvae are pale yellow.